Power dissipation can be obtained by multiplying the above current by the voltage applied to an IC.

 Static power dissipation: PS

-While CMOS logic Ics are in a static state (i.e., while its input signal remains unchanged), little current flows in it except tiny leakage current that flows across the internal reverse-biased pn junction (known as static supply current, ICC).
+While general-purpose logic ICs are in a static state (i.e., while its input signal remains unchanged), little current flows in it except tiny leakage current that flows across the internal reverse-biased pn junction (known as static supply current, ICC).
 Static power dissipation is ICC multiplied by the supply voltage.

 PS = VCC x ICC

 ICC: Static supply current shown in the datasheet

 Dynamic supply current is the current that flows in general-purpose logic while its input transitions between High and Low.
 This current flows during the charging and discharging of capacitance.
 It is necessary to consider both parasitic capacitance (internal equivalent capacitance) and load capacitance.
 Dynamic power dissipation is obtained by multiplying this current by the voltage applied to the P-channel or N-channel MOSFET.
 Here, for the sake of simplicity, the VCC value at which the maximum current flows is used for power calculation.

 Dynamic power dissipation due to load capacitance (CL): PL